 - Faith in Bad and Worse throws the entire platform Voldemort's locket Horcrux is on across the cave it's kept in so she can bring it back to Willow to figure out.
 One of the Inferi leaps out of the lake to catch it and is promptly splattered against the wall when hit by six hundred pounds of stone at considerable speed.

 - This is invoked in The Incredibles as Mr. Incredible is fighting Syndrome's robot.
 He decides to jump over the top of the robot to avoid one blow.
 The robot does the math on the arc of his jump, intercepts him, and then continues to lay down the smackdown.

 - Rather forcibly applied in How to Train Your Dragon by Hiccup to the Green Death.

 - X-Men Film Series

 - In X-Men: The Last Stand, Kitty uses this against Juggernaut.
 She realizes that the kid she's been sent to rescue has the ability to suppress powers.
 Since Juggernaut's power makes him unstoppable, taking that power away without his knowledge means that he expects to just crash through the next wall.

 - In X-Men Origins: Wolverine Victor takes advantage of this to kill Wraith.

 - Used as a weapon in Jumper: teleport onto a busy street, grab a speeding car or bus, and teleport back...

-- Riddick uses a variant of this trope- rather than hitting the Big Bad with a stopping force while he teleports towards Riddick, he takes his knife, and simply places it where the unlucky schmuck is going to be.
+- Riddick in The Chronicles of Riddick uses a variant of this trope- rather than hitting the Big Bad with a stopping force while he teleports towards Riddick, he takes his knife, and simply places it where the unlucky schmuck is going to be.

 - In the dojo fight in The Matrix, when Neo does a wallrun and backflips over Morpheus, Morpheus traces his path and kicks him when he lands.